Instagram tests using AI, other tools for age verification

 “It’s problematic because there are a lot of known biases with trying to identify by things like age or gender,” Murray said.
 “You’re essentially looking at a stereotype and people just differ so much.”

 A 2019 study by a U.S. agency found that facial recognition technology often performs unevenly based on a person’s race, gender or age.
-The study by the National Institute of Standards and Technology found higher error rates for the youngest and oldest people.
-Yoti’s own published analysis of its results follows a similar trend, with slightly higher error rates for women and people with darker skin tones.
+The National Institute of Standards and Technology found higher error rates for the youngest and oldest people.
+Yoti’s own published analysis of its results reveals a similar trend, with slightly higher error rates for women and people with darker skin tones.

-Meta’s face-scanning move is also a departure from what some of its tech competitors are doing.
+Meta’s face-scanning move is a departure from what some of its tech competitors are doing.
 Microsoft on Tuesday said it would stop providing its customers with facial analysis tools that “purport to infer” emotional states and identity attributes such as age or gender, citing concerns about “stereotyping, discrimination, or unfair denial of services.”

+Meta itself announced last year that it was shutting down Facebook’s face-recognition system and deleting the faceprints of more than 1 billion people after years of scrutiny from courts and regulators.
+But it signaled at the time that it wouldn’t give up entirely on such technology, moving away from the broad-based tagging of social media photos that helped popularize commercial use of facial recognition toward “narrower forms of personal authentication.”